tum-pbs/PhiFlow/README.md

 The close integration with machine learning frameworks allows it to leverage their automatic differentiation functionality, making it easy to build end-to-end differentiable functions involving both learning models and physics simulations.

+This is major version 2 of Φ<sub>Flow</sub>.
+Version 1 is available in the [branch `1.5`](https://github.com/tum-pbs/PhiFlow/tree/1.5) but will not receive new features anymore.
+Older versions are available through the [release history](https://github.com/tum-pbs/PhiFlow/releases).

 ## Features

 * Variety of built-in PDE operations with focus on fluid phenomena, allowing for concise formulation of simulations.